centria/cs-exercises-20/README.md

 #### Exercise_20

-* CrEate a program, which asks the user for two integers and multiplies them with each other.
+* create a program, which asks the user for two integers and multiplies them with each other.

 ```console
 Give the first number!